Case for Audit

 Luminate will support a small number of projects (likely between three and five) to address audit failure.
 The topical guidance below provides the parameters within which we are now seeking proposals.

-We will consider a mixture of short-term and longer-term solutions.
+We will consider a mixture of short-term and longer-term solutions in major audit markets around the world.
 Applications should respond to one (or more) of these areas of work.

 - Policy work to inform the UK Government’s current reform agenda in the next 12 months, especially the forthcoming consultation on reform of the Financial Reporting Council and the Council’s Transformation Programme.
 This could include (but is not limited to) the following types of activity: